gaois/DuchasAPI-docs/DATADICT.md

 ## The Main Manuscript Collection (CBÉ)

+The Main Manuscript Collection consists of stories, accounts, questionnaires, diaries and other materials which have been physically bound into volumes.
+Each volume is represented in the data set by a `volume` entity, and each page by a `page` entity.
+Each `page` record also contains a reference that identifies scanned image of the page.
+Together, `volume` and `page` entities represent the collection’s **physical structure**.
+In parallel to the physical structure, a **logical structure** exists which annotates and indexes the physical structure.
+It consists of `part` and `item` entites.

+A `part` entity represents a distinct section within a manuscript volume and may have originally been physically separate from the other contents of the volume (consonant with the [`msPart`](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html#mspt) element as specified in the Text Encoding Initiative (TEI) P5 Guidelines).
+An `item` entity represents a discrete work, such as a story or diary entry.
+It is consonant with the TEI [msItem](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html#mscoit) element.
+Notice that mapping between items and pages is many-to-many: an item can span over several pages and a page can accommodate several items.
+An `item` record also contains detailed data about the people who were involved in its writing, the subject it pertains to and other data.

 Queries to the Main Manuscript Collection may return one or more `volume` objects.
 The information below describes the properties of this object type.

 ### `volume`